MCP Overload: Why Your LLM Agent Doesn't Need 20 Tools

 If you’re building LLM agents, keep your tools focused.
 Start small.
 Favor code execution or shell access over schema overload.
 And test your prompt behavior before your users do.

-Because in the end, an agent with 4 good tools will outperform one with 40 bad ones — every time.
+In the end, an agent with 4 good tools will outperform one with 40 mediocre ones — every time.